franciscovinicios/todoList/README.md

 ```
  Add your environment variables in the file .env.example :
- Change the file name to .env
+ Change the file name to .env.local
 ```